- Police get a "credible tip" on Amir Jennings' whereabouts, a police chief says

-Amir Jennings was last seen with his mother, Zinah D. Jennings, 22, during the Thanksgiving holiday, according to Columbia, South Carolina, police.
+Amir Jennings was 17 months old when he was last seen with his mother, Zinah D. Jennings, 22, around Thanksgiving, police said.

-Family members became concerned when they could not contact Jennings or the child, and a missing persons report was filed in early December, police said.
+Family members became concerned when they could not contact Jennings or the child, and a missing-person report was filed in early December, police have said.

-On Christmas Eve, police said, Jennings had a car accident and the responding officer recognized her as listed as missing.
+On Christmas Eve, police said, Jennings had a car accident and the responding officer recognized her name.

-After the officer repeatedly asked Jennings where her child was, she allegedly gave "false and inconsistent information," police said.
+The officer repeatedly asked Jennings where her child was, and she allegedly gave "false and inconsistent information," police said.
 A warrant was issued on December 29.

 According to a police report, the mother made "cryptic" phone calls to family members, indicating her ongoing fight with depression was continuing.